-Can you tell us a bit more about Strike and why you chose to make him the character he is?
-And his relationship with Robin, which is intriguing?
+Can you tell us a bit more about Strike.
+Why did you choose to make him the

 I often start with a kernel of an idea then work out how to get there.
 I plan and research a lot and know far more about the characters than actually ends up ever appearing in the books.
 It is how I have always worked.
-The latest Strike novel, Career of Evil, has involved an insane amount of planning, the most I have done for any book I have written so far.
+The last Strike novel, Career of Evil, involved an insane amount of planning, the most I have done for any book I have written so far.
 I have colour-coded spreadsheets so I can keep a track of where I am going.
 It was the same for the Harry Potter novels.
-It’s well documented the level of detailed planning that went into those, which fans can now enjoy through Pottermore!
 Generally I am quite disciplined in my writing and do try to have a set working day, but I don’t set myself targets of number of words to achieve.
 Sometimes I consider I have had a good day if I have deleted a lot of words or have simply done plenty of thinking.
 And I never write the title page until the book is finished.

 With three books now published in the series, do you have a favourite?

 I have loved writing all the books so far, but I think the latest, Career of Evil, has to be my favourite.
 It was an incredible amount of work, but I thoroughly enjoyed developing the plot, whilst giving the reader a little more about Strike and Robin.
 It was fun too weaving in the great lyrics of Blue Oyster Cult.